cgwire/kitsu/docs/faq/README.md

 - (1) The name of the task
 - (2) The priority, meaning the order of the tasks
 - (3) For wich entity it will be used
-- (4) If the artists need to timelog they work on this task
+- (4) If the artists need to timelog their work on this task
 - (5) The color

 ![Edit task](../img/faq/edit_task.png)